Hertous/Hertous/README.md

     - Reduces the risk of biased or unilateral decision-making by incorporating collective agreement.

 4. **Continuous Learning:**
-    - The Nirvana System enables agents to learn from each other’s analyses and strategies, fostering an environment of continuous improvement.
+    - The Hertous System enables agents to learn from each other’s analyses and strategies, fostering an environment of continuous improvement.
     - Incorporates feedback loops where agents can refine their models based on collective insights.